AC1706-67/bioreceipt.ai/BIOPULSE_RENAME_SUCCESS.md

 **✅ RENAME OPERATION: COMPLETE**
 **✅ PROJECT STATUS: READY FOR DEVELOPMENT**
-**✅ BIOPULSE.AI: FULLY OPERATIONAL**
+**✅ BioReceipt.AI: FULLY OPERATIONAL**

-Your BioPulse system is now successfully renamed and ready for Phase 3 development! 🚀
+Your BioReceipt system is now successfully renamed and ready for Phase 3 development! 🚀

 ---

 *Generated on: August 1, 2025*
-*BioPulse.AI v3.0.0 - JESUS IS KING*
+*BioReceipt.AI v3.0.0 - JESUS IS KING*